Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 What’s the fastest way to become a substance abuse counselor?

 The fastest path depends on your starting point.
-With no college credits, the 62-credit bachelor’s program at SUNY Brockport is the quickest (1.5-2 years).
-If you already have a bachelor’s degree, the 27-credit master’s programs at University of Arkansas Pine Bluff or Eastern Washington University can be completed in 12-18 months.
+With no college credits, online bachelor’s programs with 8-week terms and year-round enrollment can be completed in 2.5-3 years.
+If you already have an associate degree or transfer credits, SUNY Brockport’s 62-credit completion program can be finished in 1.5-2 years.
+If you have a bachelor’s degree, 27-30 credit master’s programs, like the University of Arkansas Pine Bluff, can be completed in 12-18 months.
 Some states also allow certificate programs (3-6 months) for entry-level positions.

 Are accelerated substance abuse counseling degrees respected by employers?

 Yes, accelerated degrees from accredited institutions are equally respected.
 What matters to employers and certification boards is that your program is properly accredited and covers required competencies.
 Many employers actually value the dedication and time management skills demonstrated by completing an accelerated program.
-Always ensure your program is accredited by recognized bodies like CACREP or regionally accredited.
+Always ensure your program has regional accreditation at minimum, and check if CACREP accreditation or state board approval is needed for your career goals.

 Can I work while completing an accelerated degree program?

 It’s possible but challenging.
 Most successful students in accelerated programs work part-time (20 hours or less) or have flexible schedules.
 Full-time employment while in an accelerated program requires exceptional time management and often means sacrificing all leisure time.
 Online programs offer the most flexibility for working students.
-Consider that the short-term sacrifice often leads to better long-term career outcomes.
+Consider that short-term sacrifices often lead to better long-term career outcomes.

 How much can I save by choosing an accelerated program?